-Italian-American pop band with countertenor Frankie Valli in the lead.
+Italian-American rock band with countertenor Frankie Valli in the lead.
 His soaring falsetto helped provide the group's trademark sound, though latter hits do not feature the falsetto.
 Odds are you've heard one of their songs on an oldies station, as they play in constant rotation.
-Some of their biggest hits include "Walk Like a Man", "Sherry", and "Big Girls Don't Cry".
+Some of their biggest hits (most of which were written by the songwriting collaboration of Bob Gaudio and Bob Crewe) include "Walk Like a Man", "Sherry", and "Big Girls Don't Cry".
 They were inducted into the Rock and Roll Hall of Fame in 1990.

 - Jukebox Musical: Jersey Boys is their story.

 - One Head Taller: Frankie Valli (5'5") and Bob Gaudio (6'2")

 - One-Woman Song: "Sherry", "Marlena", "Dawn", "Ronnie", and that's just the hit songs that have single word titles.

 - Same Face, Different Name: They released records under a variety of names: The Four Seasons, Frankie Valli and the Four Seasons, The 4 Seasons Featuring the "sound" of Frankie Valli (yes, that was the actual artist credit), and the Valli Boys.
 They also did a few novelty songs as The Wonder Who?, complete with "guess who they are" promotional gimmick.
 And then there's the issue of Frankie Valli's solo recordings, which were Four Seasons records in everything but name (they used the same studio and band personnel, and apart from not featuring Frankie's falsetto, were not radically different in style from the songs released under the Four Seasons banner).